MicrosoftDocs/windows-dev-docs/hub/apps/publish/partner-center/partner-center-developer-account.md

 ---
-ms.assetid: 284EBA1F-BFB4-4CDA-9F05-4927CDACDAA7
-title: Opening a developer account
+title: Developer accounts in Partner Center
-description: Here's an overview of how to register for a Windows developer account for Microsoft Store and other Microsoft programs in Partner Center. ms.date: 3/30/2020 ms.topic: article
+description: Here's an overview of how to register for a Windows developer account for Microsoft Store and other Microsoft programs in Partner Center. ms.date: 3/30/2020 ms.topic: article ms.localizationpriority: medium
-keywords: windows 10, uwp
-ms.localizationpriority: medium
 ---

-# Opening a developer account
+# Developer accounts in Partner Center

-This article describes how to register for a Windows developer account in [Partner Center](https://developer.microsoft.com/en-us/microsoft-store/register/).
-You can register as a developer account in Partner Center by associating an existing Microsoft Account or by creating a mew Microsoft account.
+To publish your app in the Microsoft Store, you'll need to register as a Windows app developer in [Partner Center](https://developer.microsoft.com/microsoft-store/register/).
+You can register with an existing Microsoft Account or by creating a new Microsoft account.

 > [!NOTE]
 > When you sign up for a developer account, we'll use the email address you provide in your contact info to send messages related to your account.
 At times, these may include information about our programs.
 If you choose to [opt out](https://account.microsoft.com/account/Account?ru=https%3A%2F%2Faccount.microsoft.com%2Fprofile%2Fcontact-info&destrt=profile-landing) of these informational emails, be aware that we'll still send you transactional messages (for example, to let you know that a payment is on the way).
 These transactional emails are a necessary part of your account, and unless you close your account, you'll continue to receive them.

 ## Additional guidelines for company accounts